16 Feb 2017

 Industry Development and Market Outlook

-As of October 2015, there were 47 cinemas in Hong Kong.
+As of January 2017, there were 55 cinemas in Hong Kong.
 Films are mainly released through channels such as United Artists, Broadway Circuit, the MCL Circuit, the AMC Circuit, Golden Harvest and Newport Circuit.
-Other movie distribution channels include selling of film DVDs and CDs, and broadcasting by local free televisions, pay televisions, subscription satellite services and online platforms such as Amazon, iTunes and Google Play.
+Other movie distribution channels include selling of film DVDs and CDs, broadcasting by local free televisions, pay televisions, subscription satellite services and online platforms such as Amazon, iTunes and Google Play.

 Apart from buying rights for theatrical distribution, Hollywood is also interested in acquiring rights to remake Hong Kong movies.
 For example, The Eye released by Hollywood in 2008 was a remake based on a 2002 film Gin Gwai directed by Hong Kong's Pang Brothers.
+Infernal Affairs was remade by Martin Scorsese to the Oscar-winning movie The Departed, which was released in 2006.
 Further, Korean film Mujeogja was a remake of Hong Kong gangster film A Better Tomorrow in 2010.

 Hong Kong has a unique advantage in bridging the Chinese mainland with the Western audiences and opening a window on the world for Chinese audience.
 In 2015, Warner Bros.
 Entertainment and China Media Capital (CMC) formed a joint venture of US$1 billion, headquartered in Hong Kong, to develop and produce films for global distribution.